TDevops33/TDEVOPS33/README.md

-### Hi there 👋 I am a freelance developer who has transitioned out of Field Management for a Multi national Corporation.
+### Hi there 👋 I am a freelance developer who has transitioned out of Field Management for a multi national corporation.
 I am currently working in HR as a Benefits Specialist.
 I freelance as a developer in my spare time picking up a few paid gigs here and there of which I am unable to share on here due to NDAS.

 <!--
 **TDevops33/TDEVOPS33** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.